 Remote does not allow you to change heat settings.
 The controls are on/off only.

 Efficiently transfers heat using dual infrared quartz and PTC heating.
 Auto, low, and high settings.
 Tip-over protection and overheat protection.
 12-hour automatic shut-off timer.
 IR Remote Control.
 Range of 50 to 86 degrees.
 Caster wheels.
 Lifetime filter.
 Cool to the touch.
-Attractive.
+Attractive and blends in well with furniture.

 Unit itself does not get hot to the touch, but the metal grate at the front does.

 Heats up to 600 square feet with Auto Overheat Cut-Off Protection.
-Temperature range 45 to 95°F. Comes with thermostat control.
+Temperature range 45° to 95°F. Comes with thermostat control.
 5,600 watts.
 Heats up chilly garage to comfortable temperature quickly.
+UL and C-UL listed.
+Bright red color keeps the unit visible.
+Noise level peaks at 45 dB during operation.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.